Creative New Zealand has 51 staff based in Wellington, Auckland and Christchurch. Our staff have a range of arts… Read more

 04 471 0487

-Senior Arts Adviser - Pacific Arts Portfolio
+Senior Arts Adviser - Pacific Arts and Inter-arts

 Makerita joined Creative New Zealand in December 2010.
 Samoan-born, she is a writer, theatre producer and documentary filmmaker with almost two decades of New Zealand and international arts experience in festivals, touring, performing arts, arts events, music videos and artist mentoring.